 At HomeLight, our vision is a world where every real estate transaction is simple, certain, and satisfying.
 Therefore, we promote strict editorial integrity in each of our posts.

 Life is always one event away from major change.
-A job relocation, financial problems, divorce, a new baby, or other pressing motivation could mean you need to sell your house at a moment’s notice — let’s say, 5 days flat.
+A job relocation, financial problems, divorce, a new baby, or other pressing motivation could mean you need to sell your house fast — let’s say, 5 days flat.
 Is this type of lightning-quick sale possible?

-As of December 2021, properties took an average of 19 days to sell, according to data from the National Association of Realtors (NAR).
-So if you’re able to get an offer in a quarter of that time, you’ll be overcoming some pretty steep odds.
-However, it’s not unheard of for properties to go under contract in 5 days or less.
-Some houses sell before they officially hit the market.
+Depending on the market, homes take anywhere from 23 days to 50 days or longer to get a signed purchase contract.
+So if you’re able to get an offer in a fraction of that time, you’ll be overcoming some pretty steep odds.
+However, it’s not unheard of for properties to go under contract in 5 days or less — if the seller can find or create the right equation.

 “For a quick sale, the most important thing is making your home the home that everybody wants to buy.
-That’s it,” advises Lisa Hudson, whose team Toril Sells Houses sells 69% more single-family homes than the average agent in Bonney Lake, WA.
+That’s it!” advises Lisa Hudson, part of the top-performing Toril Schoepfer team that works with nearly 70% more single-family homes than the average agent in their Washington State market.
 “Real estate is like psychology.
 It’s being strategic about launching your home and making sure it garners a lot of interest.”